isomerpages/moe-standrewjuniorsch/_general-information/Attire, Grooming & Behaviour Guidelines.md

 #### Love for Self and Others

-A Saint care for others within the SAJS community.
+A Saint cares for others within the SAJS community.
 He will not only look after his own interests, but also the interests of others.
 He cares about:

 ##### (i) Safety in the School